 Coping with mental health issues is a critical aspect of pediatric cancer care.
 There are several strategies that patients and their families can employ to manage these challenges along their pediatric cancer journey.

 Photo Credit: Children’s Hospital of Philadelphia

-Seek out communities of people who have experienced the same.
-Seek out help from Here to Serve, a nonprofit that assists with the journey at home.
+Find people you can to relate to who have gone through mental health issues during cancer treatment.
+Seek out help from Here to Serve, a pediatric cancer nonprofit that assists with the journey at home.
 Like the popular adage goes, “It takes a village.”
 Seeking and building communities around the diagnosis (such as Here to Serve) will help alleviate a lot of pressure and allow you to find additional support for yourself and your family.

-Medication– Should symptoms persist, contact a certified psychiatrist and get on the proper medication to eradicate symptoms and allow you to function as usual; it is, however, often recommended that this be done in conjunction with therapy/counseling for optimum results.
+Should symptoms persist, contact a certified psychiatrist and get on the proper medication.
+This helps to reduce symptoms to allow you to function normally.
+It’s recommended that prescribed medication be used in conjunction with talk therapy and counseling for the best results.

 Should you, your family or a friend need additional support at home after a cancer diagnosis, Here to Serve has many services and resources dedicated to helping you and your family during a cancer journey.
 Get Help at Here to Serve.